 Don’t let guilt overwhelm

 Guilt and Birth Trauma go hand in hand.
 Guilt is like stones that will keep tripping you, causing you to stumble as you try to recover.
-You will question, ‘what if I had done this”, ‘what if I had made that choice’, ‘why didn’t I just do?’.
-Or you may feel guilt about yourself that you did something wrong, or asking if you caused the situation.
+You will question, ‘What if I had done this”, ‘What if I had made that choice’, ‘Why didn’t I just do it?’.
+Or you may feel guilt about yourself that you did something wrong, or ask if you caused the situation.

 Part of not letting guilt overwhelm you is realising that Birth Trauma isn’t your fault.

-It’s not your fault what happened, just as it’s not any persons fault that they are caught up in any other traumatic event.
-If you had a friend that had been through a terrible ordeal you would feel empathy for them, concern, understanding and would comfort them and support them anyway you could.
+It’s not your fault what happened, just as it’s not any person’s fault that they are caught up in any other traumatic event.
+If you had a friend that had been through a terrible ordeal you would feel empathy for them, concern, understanding and would comfort them and support them in any way you could.
 But what about you?
 Do you not deserve those things too?